 Creation of Identity Theft Program

-3. Explain how the technology center will detect red flags that have been identified.
+4. Explain how the technology center will detect red flags that been identified.

-7. To ensure the protection of the technology center clients from identity theft via the technology center contracted service providers, identify the categories of service providers that should be required via contract to assist the technology center in detecting red flags and must therefore either have their own red flags program or ensure compliance with the technology center’s red flags program.
+8. To ensure the protection of the technology center clients from identity theft via the technology center contracted service providers, identity the categories of service providers that should be required via contract to assist the technology center in detecting red flags and must therefore either have their own red flags program or ensure compliance with the technology center’s red flag program.

 9. Be submitted to the technology center’s board for approval.

-10. Be annually re-evaluated to determine whether material changes have occurred warranting changes to the technology center’s identity theft policy and program.
+10. Be annually re-evaluated to determine whether material changes have occurred warranting changes to the technology center’s identity theft policy and programs

 Updating the Program